 Microsoft Office (Office 365) is available free for students.
 You are allowed to download and install the software on up to five devices.
 You need to login to your university email account to access the Microsoft Office download.

-The deadline for the submission of all assessed work is 14:00 normally on a Tuesday to Thursday, on a date specified at the start of each module.
+The deadline for the submission of all assessed work is normally 14:00, on a date specified at the start of each module.

 You are expected to plan your workload to avoid being impacted upon by a minor illness or other cause.
-However, there is normally a late submission window of five days following the original hand-in deadline during which you can submit your assignment without penalty if you experience a problem meaning that you cannot meet the deadline.
+However, there is normally a late submission window of 48 hours following the original hand-in deadline during which you can submit your assignment without penalty if you experience a problem meaning that you cannot meet the deadline.

 An assignment cannot be submitted after the late submission window has ended.
 Failure to submit the assignment within the late submission window will result in a non-submission being recorded.

 In some circumstances a late submission window will not be available for an assignment, please see assessment support options for further details.

 If you are unable to meet the original hand-in deadline you do not need to provide a reason or evidence indicating why you need to use the late submission window.

 See marks and feedback for further information.